clj-kondo/clj-kondo/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.

-**Are interested in doing a PR yourself?**
+[ Optional: if you are interested in doing a PR yourself, please leave a note. ]
-Please indicate if you are.
-Would you like some hints pointing you in the right direction?